 A charger is not included.

-Use a 5V DC, 1A charger to recharge the battery.
-The battery can't be replaced.
+Always use the USB-C cable supplied by Adyen and a 5V DC, 1A charger to recharge the battery.

-- Insert and remove the USB-C charging cable by holding the end that connects to the terminal or the power plug.
+- Insert and remove the USB-C charging cable by holding the end that connects to the card reader or the power plug.

-- Don't insert or remove the USB-C charging cable in an upward, downward, left, or right direction.
+- Do not insert or remove the USB-C charging cable in an upward, downward, left, or right direction.

-- Don't bend or fold the USB-C charging cable.
+- Do not bend or fold the USB-C charging cable.

-- Don't use excessive force to insert or remove the USB-C charging cable.
+- Do not use excessive force to insert or remove the USB-C charging cable.

-- Always inspect the USB-C charging cable and the USB-C socket on the payment terminal for foreign objects.
+- Always inspect the USB-C charging cable and the USB-C socket on the card reader for foreign objects.

-- In the list of card readers, there is a red dot next to the reader.
+- The list of card readers shows an indicator (for example, a red dot) next to the reader.

-- The Device info screen with the details of the reader shows an Update available section.
+- The Device info screen shows Update available with a button to start the update.

 To update the firmware:

-- Pick a moment when you don't need to use the mobile device for about 10 minutes.
+- Pick a moment when you do not need to use the mobile device for a while.

-Keep the POS app open and don't switch to another app until the update has finished.
+Keep the POS app open and do not switch to another app until the update has finished.

 Understand the LEDs